-This Tuna Olive Pasta is a bold and briny Mediterranean pasta recipe packed with flavor from olives, capers, garlic, and flaky tuna in olive oil.
-Inspired by the classic Italian pasta tonno e olive, it’s a quick, healthy tuna pasta that comes together in under 30 minutes.
-Perfect for weeknights, fancy pantry dinners, or anytime you’re craving something light and savory.
+This Tuna Olive Pasta is packed with flavor from olives, capers, garlic, and flaky tuna in olive oil.
+Inspired by the classic Italian pasta tonno e olive, it's a quick, healthy tuna pasta that comes together in under 30 minutes.

 Why You'll Love this Tuna Olive Pasta: